Jerry Finkbeiner is in his sixth season as the head women's basketball coach at Utah State.

 In 2014-15, Finkbeiner coached the Aggies to an 8-23 record, going 5-13 in Mountain West play.
 That year, Finkbeiner led Nakkasoglu to the Mountain West Freshman of the Year award.
 Additionally, Nakkasoglu earned honorable mention all-conference accolades.
 At the conclusion of the season, forward Franny Vaaulu became the second of Finkbeiner's players to sign a professional contract, playing for the Wolfpack in Wolfenbüttel, Germany.

 In the classroom, four players earned academic all-Mountain West honors, while three were named Mountain West Scholar-Athletes.

 During the summer of 2015, Finkbeiner took the Aggie women on an eight-day trip to the Yucatán Peninsula of Mexico.
 On the trip, the team played against local club and university teams, hosted coaches and children's clinics and toured the sights.

 In the 2013-14 season, Finkbeiner led the Aggies to a 15-16 overall record, while going 8-10 in league play in their first year in the Mountain West.
-The team advanced to the quarterfinals of the Mountain West Championships, falling to Colorado State.
+The team advanced to the quarterfinals of the Mountain West Championships.

 That year, Finkbeiner coached guard Jennifer Schlott to several accolades and records.
 Schlott finished the year third in the nation in scoring with 26.2 points per game.
 She was named the Mountain West Player of the Year and became USU's first-ever AP All-American, earning honorable mention accolades.
 She became the all-time leading scorer at Utah State, ending her career with 1,556 points.
 Schlott was invited to a WNBA training camp with the Indiana Fever, before signing a professional contract to play for Tapiolan Honka in Finland.